boschni/json-merger/README.md

 }
 ```

-When defined as an array, `$import` will process and merge the files in order and return the result.
+When defined as an array, `$import` will process and merge the files in order before returning the result.

 ```json
 {